pearlkothari/Understanding-PR-and-Github/README.md

   *git push origin master*

-**NOTE: Here 'master' means that the changes are being pushed to the master branch.
+**NOTE: Here 'master' means that the changes are being pushed to the master branch.**

-- Now we need to make a pull request.

-* To do so, head to the real repository, i.e., https://github.com/iamvs-2002/Understanding-PR-and-Github and go to [PULL REQUEST](https://github.com/iamvs-2002/Understanding-PR-and-Github/pulls) and click on **New Pull Request** button.
+- Now, to make a pull request, head to the real repository, i.e., https://github.com/iamvs-2002/Understanding-PR-and-Github and go to [PULL REQUEST](https://github.com/iamvs-2002/Understanding-PR-and-Github/pulls) and click on **New Pull Request** button.
 Then, select compare across forks and select the forked repo in your profile as the head repository.

 **Remember: The base repository stays the same.
 Then click on create!**